 The conditions were even worse when we got inside.
 The dim structure was almost entirely dark, and had little ventilation to let the odor out.
 Inside the cages covered in filth and hair, food waste given instead of dog food, giving off an unbearable stench, and some was moldy.
 Dogs known for their highly developed sense of smell, several hundred times more sensitive than humans, were agonizing in the atrocious stench which we found hard to bear for more than five minutes.

 On Friday September 15th, we determined to decommission the dog meat farm, decided to rescue every dog in it, and got a written statement from the owner never to operate the farm again.
 CARE activists and volunteers, embarked on the rescue.
-At first we were quite surprised by how amicable the dogs were, but soon they turned aggressive when we took out a dog leashes as if in a life-threatening situation.
+At first we were quite surprised by how amicable the dogs were, but soon they turned aggressive, as if in a life-threatening situation, when we took out dog leashes.
 It was clear how brutally they had been treated until our rescue.
-The activists did their very best to calm them down, moved them into cages one by one, and then to the CARE shelter.
+We did their very best to calm them down, moving them into cages one by one, and then to the CARE shelter.

 Being able to breathe fresh air in the sunlight, and pawing on earth and grass for the first time, some dogs grinned in joy, others cried, and some just rolled and rolled, elated at their freedom.
 The sight of the dogs touched us in a way that cannot be put into words.